pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/organizations.md

 ## SAML Single Sign-on (SSO)

-The Pulumi Enterprise edition provides more options for identity and access, including support for any SAML 2.0-based identity provider.
+Pulumi Enterprise provides more options for identity and access, including support for any SAML 2.0-based identity provider.

 [Learn more]({{< relref "/docs/guides/saml" >}}) about configuring a SAML-based organization on Pulumi.
 Or refer to one